neilcollins2018/social_distancing_gps/README.md

 Reading in data.

-Aligning data so lengths and time variables match
+Aligning data so lengths and time variables match.

 Produce final distance matrix
 Lines 117 & 118 set the threshold for the distance.
 It is currently set at 1000m due to the use of the taxi data, alter to desired value.
+Distance matrix formula sourced here: https://eurekastatistics.com/calculating-a-distance-matrix-for-geographic-points-using-r/